Location: Girringun National Park, North Queensland, Australia

 How to get there

-Wallaman Falls are a two hour drive north from Townsville and accessible by conventional vehicle.
+Wallaman Falls is a two-hour drive north from Townsville and accessible by conventional vehicle.
 Drive towards Ingham and then turn left following the signs leading you to the waterfall.
-The last part of the route is dirt road but is suitable for normal cars.
+The last part of the route is a dirt road but is suitable for normal cars.